neurobagel/documentation/docs/user_guide/config.md

 Neurobagel node services run inside Docker containers.
 Each service listens on an *internal port* within its container and exposes a *host port* that makes it accessible from the host machine.
-Below, we list the default *host ports* for each service when running in a fresh deployment following our [getting started guide](getting_started.md), along with the [environment variables](#environment-variables-reference) that can be used to configure them.
+Below, we list the default *host ports* for each service when running in a fresh deployment, along with the [environment variables](#environment-variables-reference) that can be used to configure them.

 - `api` (the node API)